enkelmedia/NewsletterStudio-Documentation/content/package/4.0.0/concepts/transactionals.md

 }
 ```

-We'll automatically look for a matching transactional email-template based on the type of model passed with the `SendTransactionalEmailRequest` but to be safe we recommend that you create a settings-node and use the `Transactional Email Picker`-data type to make if possible to select the template to use.
+We'll automatically look for a matching transactional email template based on the type of model passed with the `SendTransactionalEmailRequest` but to be safe we recommend that you create a settings-node and use the `Transactional Email Picker`-data type to make it possible to select the template to use.